z669016/adventofcode-2015/README.md

 Very straight forward.
 The biggest challenge is in the helper methods that do the string manipulation, which need proper testing as well.

+## Day 9
+Multiple ways to solve this (of course) but as the list of cities isn't too big, a brute force will do (just calculate the length of all possible routes).
+Brute force is relatively easy, as all cities get visited only once, so I used a list of all possible permutations of the cities.
+First step is to load  the input in a ```DistanceMap``` which holds the distance between city-1 to city-2, and it can get you a ```Set``` of all (unique) cities.
+Then create a list of permutations of all cities, and the length of the trip for each permutation.
+From that list it's easy to get the minimum (part 1) and maximum values (part 2).